-All courses state, prior to student application, the assessment techniques used.
+All courses state the assessment techniques used.
 Academic assessment at Woolf is of two kinds: formative and cumulative.

 Cumulative examination requires a student to deepen, extend, and synthesise the scholarly engagements initiated in their prior work.
-Cumulative assessment is normally in the form of long essay or portfolio submission, or in the case of research projects, a dissertation or thesis; cumulative assessment may include oral examination or proctored written examination.
+Cumulative assessment is normally in the form of long essay or portfolio submission, or in the case of research projects, a dissertation or thesis or portfolio; cumulative assessment may include oral examination or proctored written examination.

 For criteria and methods of assessment see §4. a.
 Criteria and Method of Assessment.